zddhub/dit/README.md

 # Dit

-the simple content tracker as Git does
+The simple content tracker as Git does.

 ## Why

-* learn more about git;
-* "do it together", hope more guys participate in.
+* "Do it together", hope more guys participate in.
+* Learn more about Git;
+* Learn more about Golang;